jaxxstorm/tailscale-aws-workshop/provision.md

 }
 ```

 These are the required providers we'll use throughout this workshop.
-The AWS provider enables interaction with AWS services, and the cloudinit provider will be used later for configuring EC2 instances.
+The AWS provider enables interaction with AWS services, the random provider is used for generating an RDS password shortly and the cloudinit provider will be used later for configuring EC2 instances

 ### Initialize Terraform